mattermost/docs/source/install/config-ssl-http2-nginx.rst

   When prompted, enter your domain name.
 The certificate is located in  ``/etc/letsencrypt/live``

-8. Open the file ``/etc/nginx/sites-available/mattermost`` as root and update it to incorporate the following lines.
+8. Open the file ``/etc/nginx/sites-available/mattermost`` as root in a text editor and update it to incorporate the following lines.
 Make sure that you use your own values for the Mattermost server IP address and FQDN for *server_name*.

   .. code-block:: none